-One hotel to consider is the Best Western, which has a shuttle stop right in front.
+One hotel to consider is Best Western, which has a shuttle stop right in front.
 There are several handicapped parking spots, including a few that are van accessible, but only the main doors to the hotel have automatic doors.
-The front desk does not have a lowered counter accessible by wheelchair.
+The front desk does not have a lowered counter accessible by a wheelchair.
 The lobby floor is tiled but hallways and rooms are carpeted.
 Also on the same level of the lobby are indoor and outdoor seating areas where guests can enjoy a good conversation and perhaps a beverage.

 Still a part of the Best Western but located adjacent to the main hotel is a restaurant, grill, and gift shop.
-Again, there is no automatic doors.
+Again, there are no automatic doors.
 The restaurant is more of a fine dining experience with specific hours of operation whereas the grill is much more casual with flexible hours.
 Accessible restrooms are available inside.

 Hotel Room Access Details

-At the Best Western at Zion National Park there are a few ADA compliant rooms available, two with roll-in showers and two with bathtubs.
+At the Best Western at Zion National Park, there are a few ADA-compliant rooms available, two with roll-in showers and two with bathtubs.
 All of these rooms have double beds.
 In addition, these rooms also come with the following:

 - Digital-Key Access